PriyanshuSingh9/remitflow/README.md

 **Send money home.
 Fast.
 Fair.
 Borderless.**

-RemitFlow is a decentralized remittance application built for HackCraft 3.0, enabling seamless USD to INR transfers using **USDC** on the **Polygon Amoy Testnet**.
+RemitFlow is a decentralized remittance application built for Hack&Chill 3.0, enabling seamless USD to INR transfers using **USDC** on the **Polygon Amoy Testnet**.
 By leveraging account abstraction and automated on/off-ramp integrations, RemitFlow removes the complexity of crypto for everyday users.

 ---